Management, Marketing, and Business Administration

 Opportunities in Business Administration

 Business administration is a flexible area of study, affording students expertise in a variety of business fields via business elective courses or a minor in another study area.
 The programs prepare the student for positions in middle- and upper-level management where knowledge of many fields is a necessity for advancement.
 The varied background offered by the business administration program is also helpful to students who wish to begin their own businesses.
-From a “Mom and Pop” grocery store to a multi-national corporation, students with an emphasis in business administration from MSU will be prepared for whatever their future holds.
+From a “Mom and Pop” grocery store to a multi-national corporation, students with an emphasis in business administration from Murray State will be prepared for whatever their future holds.

 Opportunities in Logistics and Supply Chain Management